-In May 2014, the FASB issued ASU 2014-09-Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and requires entities to recognize revenue when control of the promised goods or services is transferred to customers at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-We adopted ASU 2014-09 and its related amendments (collectively known as Topic 606) as of January 1, 2018 using the modified retrospective transition method.
+In May 2014, the FASB issued Topic 606, which supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and requires entities to recognize revenue when control of the promised goods or services is transferred to customers at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+We adopted Topic 606 as of January 1, 2018 using the modified retrospective transition method.
 The comparative information has not been restated and continues to be reported under the accounting standards in effect for those periods.

 We recorded a net reduction to our accumulated deficit as of January 1, 2018 of \$117.3 million due to the cumulative impact of adopting Topic 606.
 The primary impact of adopting Topic 606 relates to the deferral of our incremental contract costs, which are comprised of sales commissions.
-Prior to January 1, 2018, we expense all sales commissions upfront.
+Prior to January 1, 2018, we expensed all sales commissions upfront.
 Beginning on January 1, 2018, we continue to expense sales commissions related to product sales upfront, but capitalize and then amortize certain sales commissions on service contracts over the applicable amortization period.
 The capitalized sales commissions for initial service contracts are deferred and then amortized as expense on a straight-line basis over the period of benefit which we have determined to be five years.
 Sales commissions for renewal contracts are deferred and then amortized on a straight line basis over the contractual period of the underlying contracts.
-The deferral of sales commissions generated a deferred tax liability of \$23.8 million, of which \$18.0 million was recorded against deferred tax assets and the remaining \$5.8 million was recorded in other long-term liabilities on our consolidated balance sheet.
+The deferral of sales commissions generated a deferred tax liability of \$23.8 million, of which \$18.0 million was recorded against deferred tax assets and the remaining \$5.8 million was recorded in other long-term liabilities on our condensed consolidated balance sheet.
 The impact on deferred revenue as of January 1, 2018 was \$4.1 million, which primarily relates to certain changes in revenue recognition on software license sales and the acceleration of revenue from U.S.-based channel partners which were previously deferred until the product was sold through.
 Beginning on January 1, 2018, our sales returns reserve is now included on the balance sheet in accrued liabilities and no longer as a reduction to our accounts receivable.
 See Note 2 for further details.

-The cumulative effects of the changes made to our January 1, 2018 consolidated balance sheet for the adoption of Topic 606 were as follows (in millions):
+The cumulative effects of the changes made to our January 1, 2018 condensed consolidated balance sheet for the adoption of Topic 606 were as follows (in millions):

-Balance at December 31, 2017 Adjustments due to Topic 606 Balance at January 1, 2018 Assets: Accounts receivable, net \$ 348.2 \$ 13.6 \$ 361.8 Inventory \$ 77.3 \$ (0.1) \$ 77.2 Deferred tax assets \$ 146.9 \$ (18.0) \$ 128.9 Deferred contract costs \$ \$ 137.1 \$ 137.1 Liabilities: Accrued liabilities \$ 50.0 \$ 13.6 \$ 63.6 Deferred revenue, current \$ 793.8 \$ 0.3 \$ 794.1 Deferred revenue, non-current \$ 542.5 \$ (4.4) \$ 538.1 Other liabilities, non-current \$ 8.6 \$ 5.8 \$ 14.4 Stockholders' equity: Accumulated deficit \$ (319.6) \$ 117.3 \$ (202.3)
+lance at ber 31, 2017 Balance at January 1, 2018 Assets: Accounts receivable, net \$ 348.2 \$ 13.6 \$ 361.8 Inventory \$ 77.3 \$ (0.1) \$ 77.2 Deferred tax assets \$ 146.9 \$ (18.0) \$ 128.9 Deferred contract costs \$ \$ 137.1 \$ 137.1 Liabilities: Accrued liabilities \$ 50.0 \$ 13.6 \$ 63.6 Deferred revenue, current \$ 793.8 \$ 0.3 \$ 794.1 Deferred revenue, non-current \$ 542.5 \$ (4.4) \$ 538.1 Other liabilities, non-current \$ 8.6 \$ 5.8 \$ 14.4 Stockholders' equity: Accumulated deficit \$ (319.6) \$ 117.3 \$ (202.3)